daigaku-ruby/Get-started-with-Ruby/4_Arrays/3_Adding_elements/task.md

 ## Adding elements to the beginning of an Array

-If you want to add elements to the beginning of an Array instead, you can use the `unshift` method which takes 1 or more elements to add as arguments:
+If you want to add elements to the beginning of an Array instead, you can use the `unshift` method which takes one or more elements to add as arguments:

 `  numbers = [1, 2]`
 `  numbers.unshift(0)`        *# => [0, 1, 2]*